-Huskies’ hopes start with quarterback Jake Browning
+Huskies’ hopes vs. Alabama start with quarterback Jake Browning

 But just about every scenario one can conjure for a Washington upset begins in the same place –with a steady, heady, mistake-free game by quarterback Jake Browning, spiced by the sort of explosive play-making that has helped the Huskies score at a 45-point clip this season.

 It’s not Browning alone that will beat the Tide, of course.
 That’s the “every aspect of their game” part.
-Yet if Alabama harasses Browning into mistakes that take the Huskies out of their offensive rhythm, it will be long, painful day at the Georgia Dome.
+Yet if Alabama harasses Browning into mistakes that take the Huskies out of their offensive rhythm, it will be a long, painful day at the Georgia Dome.

 We’ve seen those kinds of struggles just twice this year in the course of a brilliant sophomore season by Browning.
 Against USC, in the Huskies’ sole loss, Browning threw two interceptions and had a passer rating of 105.7, well below his season mark of 176.5, second to Oklahoma’s Baker Mayfield among Power 5 quarterbacks.
 And in Washington’s 41-10 romp over Colorado in the Pac-12 title game, Browning was 9 of 24 for 118 yards with a 106.3 rating.